playdeezgames/katas-of-splorr/delver/SPEC.md

     - [x] Item will enter Room inventory that the Character is in
   - [ ] A Character can die
     - [ ] A Character has health
+    - [ ] A Character can take damage
+    - [ ] When a Character reaches zero health, he dies
+      - [ ] Drops all item when dying
+      - [ ] Character is destroyed when dead
+  - [ ] Features exist
+    - [ ] Features exist in rooms
+      - [ ] Corpse Feature
+    - [ ] Features have an inventory
+    - [ ] A Character leaves a corpse when he dies, with all of the items from the character in the feature
+  - [ ] A Character can heal
+    - [ ] A Character has max health
+    - [ ] A Character cannot overheal